tywil04/PasswordManager/docs/api/auth/signin.md

 # /api/v1/auth/signin
 If a GET request requires parameters, the parameters can only be passed using query parameters.
-(GET requests does not support body).
+(GET requests do not support having a body).

 All requests need to have a `Content-type` header that is either `application/json` or `application/xml`, requests wont work otherwise.